wayfair-archive/tungstenjs/readme.md

 ### Include Backbone Adaptor

 The Backbone.js adaptor can be included by requiring `tungstenjs/adaptors/backbone` after installing the `tungstenjs` Node module.

+### Include Ampersand Adaptor

+The Ampersand.js adaptor can be included by requiring `tungstenjs/adaptors/ampersand` after installing the `tungstenjs` Node module.

 ### Example with Backbone